breakfastquay/bqfft/README.md

 C++ standard required: C++98 (does not use C++11 or newer features)

- * To compile on Linux: Edit Makefile to select implementation, then make test.
+ * To compile on Linux: Edit Makefile to select implementation, then make.
    Do read the notes in the Makefile, and don't attempt to use the default implementation, which is very slow

- * To compile on macOS: make -f build/Makefile.osx test
+ * To compile on macOS: make -f build/Makefile.osx

 [![Build Status](https://travis-ci.org/breakfastquay/bqfft.svg?branch=master)](https://travis-ci.org/breakfastquay/bqfft)